concur/developer.concur.com/api-reference/travel/travel-profile/user-notification-resource.markdown

 #### Authorization header

 Required.
 Authorization header with OAuth token for the desired Concur user.
-This token is granted as part of the [OAuth from the App Center][1] process.
+This token is granted as part of the OAuth 2.0 Web flow authorization process [OAuth2_0_webflow][1] process.

 ###  Example: Suscribe to itinerary changes